jfinley2017/UE4ModuleCreationReference/README.md

 The above repo is a minimal example of this and a walkthrough is provided below.

 # Recreation Steps:
-Substitute instances of MyGame with your project naming convention.
+Substitute the following instances of MyGame with your project naming convention.

 1.)
 Edit your uproject to include the new Module